-Note that even though the DCCP handshake is a reliable process (handshake messages are retransmitted as required if messages are lost), the transfer of Application Data in DCCP-Request and DCCP-Response packets is not necessarily reliable.
-For example, DCCP Server implementations are free to discard Application Data received in DCCP-Request packets.
+Note that even though the DCCP handshake is a reliable process (DCCP handshake messages are retransmitted as required if messages are lost), the transfer of Application Data in DCCP-Request and DCCP-Response packets is not necessarily reliable.
+For example, DCCP server implementations are free to discard Application Data received in DCCP-Request packets.
 And if DCCP-Request or DCCP-Response packets need to be retransmitted, the DCCP implementation may choose to not include the Application Data present in the initial message.

 Since the DTLS handshake is also a reliable process, it will interoperate across the data delivery unreliability of DCCP (after all, one of the basic functions of DTLS is to work over unreliable transport).
-If ClientHello messages or the HelloVerifyRequest or ServerHelloDone messages are lost, the ClientHello message will be retransmitted by DTLS.
+If the DTLS records containing DTLS handshake messages are lost, they will be retransmitted by DTLS.

 This is regardless of whether the messages were sent in DCCP-Response/Request packets or DCCP-Data packets.
-However, the only way for DTLS to retransmit a ClientHello message that was originally transmitted in a DCCP-Request packet (and it or the response was lost somehow) is to wait for the DCCP handshake to complete and then send the ClientHello in a DCCP-Data packet.
+However, the only way for DTLS to retransmit DTLS records that were originally transmitted in DCCP-Request/Response packets (and they or the responses were lost somehow) is to wait for the DCCP handshake to complete and then resend the records in DCCP-Data packets.
 This is due to the characteristic of DCCP that the next opportunity to send data after sending data in a DCCP-Request is only after the connection handshake completes.

 DCCP and DTLS use similar strategies for retransmitting handshake messages.
-If there is no response to the original request (DCCP-Request or ClientHello respectively) within normally 1 second, the message is retransmitted.
+If there is no response to the original request (DCCP-Request or any DTLS handshake message where a response is expected) within normally 1 second, the message is retransmitted.
 The timer is then doubled and the process repeated until a response is received, or a maximum time is exceeded.

-Therefore, if the ClientHello message is sent in a DCCP-Request packet, and the DCCP-Request or DCCP-Response message is lost, the DCCP and DTLS handshakes could be timing out on similar schedules.
-The DCCP-Request packets will be retransmitted on timeout, but the ClientHello packet cannot be retransmitted until the DCCP handshake completes (there is no possibility of adding new Application Data to a DCCP-Request retransmission).
-In order to avoid multiple retransmissions queuing up before the first retransmission can be sent, DTLS over DCCP MUST wait until the completion of the DCCP handshake before restarting its retransmission timer.
+Therefore, if DTLS records are sent in a DCCP-Request packet, and the DCCP-Request or DCCP-Response message is lost, the DCCP and DTLS handshakes could be timing out on similar schedules.
+The DCCP-Request packets will be retransmitted on timeout, but the DTLS records cannot be retransmitted until the DCCP handshake completes (there is no possibility of adding new Application Data to a DCCP-Request retransmission).
+In order to avoid multiple DTLS retransmissions queuing up before the first retransmission can be sent, DTLS over DCCP MUST wait until the completion of the DCCP handshake before restarting its DTLS handshake retransmission timer.